 Gingerbread Bundt Cake With Vanilla Glaze

 I love this time of year because now I have an excuse to bake.
-This Gingerbread Bundt Cake With Vanilla Glaze is super moist, flavorful and sweet.
+This Gingerbread Bundt Cake With Vanilla Glaze is super moist, flavorful, and sweet.
 I serve it with some sugared cranberries for a tangy flavor and a beautiful color.

 Not only would I serve this cake as a dessert.
 It’s delicious in the morning with a cup of coffee.
 Have a slice every morning and be ready to face the day with a smile.

 Gingerbread is one of my favorite flavors during the Holidays, the spice is so incredible.
-I love it in cookies and in those sugared houses.
+I love it in cookies and those sugared houses.
 I drizzled a vanilla glaze so the sweetness compliments the spiciness.

 You can add the sugared cranberries if you would like, but it’s certainly not a requirement.
 I just love the pop of color and how festive this Gingerbread Bundt Cake With Vanilla Glaze looks with them.
 The mold is the Nordic Ware Heritage Pan.
 I love it!